tstana/xlcal-shutter-motor-control/README.md

   - RS-485 to RS-232 converter (available in the cardboard box containing several motors and motor driver boards)
   - Standard USB to Serial Port converter
-- Power supply for the motor driver board, e.g., 24V wall-wart power supply or a configurable bench-top power supply.
+- Power supply for the motor driver board:
+  - 24V wall-wart power supply or a configurable bench-top power supply
+  - Voltage range for the supply: 12-40 V
+  - Current consumption of the test setup: ~0.8 A

 # User Guide